tlswg/tls13-spec/draft-ietf-tls-tls13.md

 An extension type MUST NOT appear in the ServerHello unless the same extension type appeared in the corresponding ClientHello.
-If a client receives an extension type in ServerHello that it did not request in the associated ClientHello, it MUST abort the handshake with an unsupported_extension fatal alert.
+If a client receives an extension type in ServerHello that it did not request in the associated ClientHello, it MUST abort the handshake with an "unsupported_extension" fatal alert.

 Nonetheless, "server-oriented" extensions may be provided in the future within